opendocsg/slw-judgments-backfill/2011_SGHC_165/report.md

 **The Striking Out Application**

-9       It is settled that the failure to establish title to commence legal action provides sufficient grounds for striking out (see _Alliance Entertainment Singapore Pte Ltd v Sim Kay Teck and Another_ [2007] 2 SLR(R) 869).
+9       It is settled that the failure to establish title to commence legal action provides sufficient grounds for striking out (see _Alliance Entertainment Singapore Pte Ltd v Sim Kay Teck and Another_ <span class="citation">[2007] 2 SLR(R) 869</span>).

 **_Lex fori governs locus standii_**